cloudinary/cloudinary-cli/README.md

 ## Search API

-Search API bindings allow you to enter in a Lucene query string as the expression.
+Runs the admin API search method, allowing you to use a Lucene query string as the expression.

 You can find documentation for the Search API at [https://cloudinary.com/documentation/search_api](https://cloudinary.com/documentation/search_api).